 RDS or: How I Learned to Stop Worrying and Love the Cloud

-Gavin M. Roy has over 20 years of experience in the Internet industry as a CTO, CIO, VP of Architecture and technology leader.
-Gavin has been responsible for the technical architecture and operational stability of several large-scale web properties including MeetMe.com.
-Currently, Gavin is the VP of Architecture at AWeber Communications and is writing a book for Manning Publications entitled RabbitMQ in Depth.
+Gavin M. Roy has over 25 years of experience in the Internet industry as a CTO, CIO, VP or Architecture and technology leader.
+Gavin has been responsible for the technical architecture and operational stability of several large-scale web properties.
+Gavin is the author of RabbitMQ in Depth (ISBN 1617291005) and currently the VP of Architecture at AWeber Communications.

-Gavin is active in several open source projects and communities including Python, PostgreSQL and RabbitMQ.
-Gavin is the maintainer of pika, the semi-official Python client-library for RabbitMQ.
-As a contributor to the PostgreSQL, Gavin has been the keynote speaker at pgCon, the annual PostgreSQL developer conference.
-In addition, Gavin is a repeat speaker at the annual Python Software Foundation run PyCon conference.
-Gavin is a member of several professional organizations including the PSF, MAAWG and the IEEE.
+Gavin is currently active in several open source projects and communities including Erlang, Python, Go, PostgreSQL and RabbitMQ.
+As a contributor to the PostgreSQL community, Gavin has been the keynote speaker at pgCon, the annual PostgreSQL developer conference.
+Gavin is a member of several professional organizations including the EEF, PSF, MAAWG and the IEEE.

 At first blush, running PostgreSQL in the cloud can be a scary proposition.
 When using Amazon Web Services RDS for PostgreSQL, one loses low-level control for the operational management of PostgreSQL.
 Conversely, when you go in understanding the shortcomings and how to work around them, it can be a very liberating experience.
 In 2016, I became a cloud convert.
 Where I was hesitant to embrace Postgres in the cloud, I now endorse the operational outsourcing RDS provides.
 In this talk I will explain the path that I took to get here.
 Moving 15 TB of heavy OLTP data to PostgreSQL in AWS was not without pains, problems, and compromises.
 This talk will provide a realistic view of running PostgreSQL in AWS, detailing design considerations, operational challenges, and the numerous upsides that can be found.